kth-competitive-programming/kactl/README.md

 KACTL aims for a high level of confidence in algorithm correctness.
 Testing is done both on online judges and (for newer algorithms) with stress tests that compare output to a more naive algorithm for a large amount of randomly generated cases.
-These tests live in the `stress-tests` directory, and are currently run manually when making changes.
+These tests live in the `stress-tests` directory, and are run with CI on every commit.

 `old-unit-tests` contains a couple of broken unit tests, last touched about ten years ago.